giacomomarchioro/PyEnergyDiagrams/README.md

 plt.show()
 ```
 ## Trouble shooting and fine tuning
-Most of the times there could be a problem of test padding.
+Most of the times there could be a problem of text padding.
 There are some parameters that can be changed in this way.
 ```python
 diagram.offset = 10
 ```